Aluminum vs. Vinyl Siding Complete Comparison

-- Cost and value: vinyl is less costly and does not prove to be a headache in maintenance.
-It is mostly preferred in the US.
-For these features.
-Those who go for it also look at its existence in a variety of colors that don’t bring in contrast in its end result.
+Vinyl is less costly and does not prove to be a headache in maintenance.
+It is mostly preferred in the US for these features.
+Those who go for vinyl siding also look at its existence in a variety of colours that don’t bring in contrast in its end result.

-It is also currently made in a way in which it can resist weather elements like wind and extreme temperatures without losing its color.
+It is currently made in a way in which it can resist weather elements like wind and extreme temperatures without losing its colour.

-- Maintenance: the two types of siding both need support that involves periodic washing with the hose as well as wiping with a soft towel.
+The two types of siding both need support that involves periodic washing with the hose as well as wiping with a soft towel.
 This removes accumulated stains and mud that might have come on the wall.
-Though no possibility of rotting in both of them, to ensure that molds are not given a chance for growth.
+Though no possibility of rotting in both of them, to ensure that moulds are not given a chance for growth.

-When it comes to replacement as a result of damage, then it is economically viable on the side of vinyl compared to aluminum that is much costly in terms of buying and labor charges from a professional.
+When it comes to replacement as a result of damage, then it is economically viable on the side of vinyl compared to aluminum which is much costly in terms of buying and labour charges from a professional.

 Aluminum is the most preferred in a cold area than vinyl.
 This is because being metal, it can withstand cold, unlike plastic that can easily crack, allowing moisture in the house.

-They both come pre-colored.
-With vinyl, the color is put into the liquid mix, and the color goes all the way through the product.
-Metal is enameled at the factory, with paint bonded to the metal.
+Vinyl and aluminum siding both come pre-painted.
+With vinyl, the colour is put into the liquid mix, and the colour goes all the way through the product.
+Metal is enamelled at the factory, with paint bonded to the metal.